waku-org/specs/standards/core/store.md

 ---
+slug: 13
-title: WAKU2-STORE
+title: 13/WAKU2-STORE
 name: Waku Store Query
 editor: Hanno Cornelius <hanno@status.im>
 contributors:
   - Dean Eigenmann <dean@status.im>
   - Oskar Thorén <oskarth@titanproxy.com>
-  - Aaryamann Challani <aaryamann@status.im>
+  - Aaryamann Challani <p1ge0nh8er@proton.me>
   - Sanaz Taheri <sanaz@status.im>
 ---

-> **Note:** This version of WAKU2-STORE is earmarked to replace RFC [13/WAKU2-STORE](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/13/store.md) once it reaches draft status

----

-# Abstract
+## Abstract

-This specification explains the `WAKU2-STORE` protocol which enables querying of messages received through the relay protocol and stored by other nodes.
+This specification explains the `WAKU2-STORE` protocol, which enables querying of messages received through the relay protocol and stored by other nodes.
 It also supports pagination for more efficient querying of historical messages.

 **Protocol identifier***: `/vac/waku/store-query/3.0.0`

+# Wire Specification
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

-## Terminology
+### Terminology

 The term PII, Personally Identifiable Information, refers to any piece of data that can be used to uniquely identify a user.
 For example, the signature verification key, and the hash of one's static IP address are unique for each user and hence count as PII.

-# Design Requirements
+### Design Requirements
-The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC2119](https://www.ietf.org/rfc/rfc2119.txt).

 Nodes willing to provide the storage service using `WAKU2-STORE` protocol, SHOULD provide a complete and full view of message history.
 As such, they are required to be *highly available* and specifically have a *high uptime* to consistently receive and store network messages.
-The high uptime requirement makes sure that no message is missed out hence a complete and intact view of the message history is delivered to the querying nodes.
+The high uptime requirement makes sure that no message is missed out, hence a complete and intact view of the message history is delivered to the querying nodes.
-Nevertheless, in case storage provider nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.
+Nevertheless, in case storage service nodes cannot afford high availability, the querying nodes may retrieve the historical messages from multiple sources to achieve a full and intact view of the past.

-The concept of `ephemeral` messages introduced in [`WAKU2-MESSAGE`](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/14/message.md) affects `WAKU2-STORE` as well.
+The concept of `ephemeral` messages introduced in [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md) affects `WAKU2-STORE` as well.
-Nodes running `WAKU2-STORE` SHOULD support `ephemeral` messages as specified in [14/WAKU2-MESSAGE](https://github.com/vacp2p/rfc-index/blob/7b443c1aab627894e3f22f5adfbb93f4c4eac4f6/waku/standards/core/14/message.md).
+Nodes running `WAKU2-STORE` SHOULD support `ephemeral` messages as specified in [14/WAKU2-MESSAGE](/waku/standards/core/14/message.md).
 Nodes running `WAKU2-STORE` SHOULD NOT store messages with the `ephemeral` flag set to `true`.

-# Adversarial Model
-Any peer running the `WAKU2-STORE` protocol, i.e. both the querying node and the queried node, are considered as an adversary.
-Furthermore,
-we currently consider the adversary as a passive entity that attempts to collect information from other peers to conduct an attack but it does so without violating protocol definitions and instructions.
-As we evolve the protocol,
-further adversarial models will be considered.
-For example, under the passive adversarial model, no malicious node hides or lies about the history of messages as it is against the description of the `WAKU2-STORE` protocol.

-The following are not considered as part of the adversarial model:
-- An adversary with a global view of all the peers and their connections.
-- An adversary that can eavesdrop on communication links between arbitrary pairs of peers (unless the adversary is one end of the communication).
-In specific, the communication channels are assumed to be secure.

-# Wire Specification

-## Payloads
+### Payloads

 ```protobuf
 syntax = "proto3";